-Perform the following steps for compiling your Enterprise COBOL for z/OS® Version 4 programs using the compiler options suggested in Table 3 on page 33:
+Perform the following steps for compiling your Enterprise COBOL for z/OS® Version 4 programs using the compiler options suggested in Table 3: Examples of compiler options and source information files that are supported by ADFz products for Enterprise COBOL for z/OS Version 4 on page 31:

 - 1. Create libraries (PDSE is suggested unless PDS is required in your organization) for SYSDEBUG files.
-Create one or more SYSDEBUG libraries for each environment, such as test, and production. - 2.
-Create a corresponding SYSDEBUG library for each load library.
+Create one or more SYSDEBUG libraries for each environment, such as test, and production. - Create a corresponding SYSDEBUG library for each load library.
 Specify LRECL=(80 to 1024), RECFM=FB, BLKSIZE=(multiple of lrecl < 32K). - 3.
-For all programs in both test and production environments, specify the following compiler options: TEST(NOHOOK, SEPARATE, EJPD), LIST, MAP, SOURCE, NONUMBER, XREF(SHORT).
+For all programs in both test and production environments, specify the following compiler options:

+TEST(NOHOOK, SEPARATE, EJPD), LIST, MAP, SOURCE, NONUMBER, XREF(SHORT).